Steak 'n Shake: Franchise pricing lawsuits

 Steak 'n Shake filed suit against Denver franchisees Larry and Christopher Baerns in July 2013 over the same issues, with a counterclaim soon after.
-Steak 'n Shakes won their lawsuit in U.S. District Court against the Baerns when judge ruled that the Baerns intentionally overcharged customers.
+Steak 'n Shake won its lawsuit in U.S. District Court against the Baerns when the judge ruled that the Baerns intentionally overcharged customers.
 The complaints by the franchisees also question whether Steak 'n Shake promised franchise results that could never actually be achieved under its policies.

 Employee classification lawsuits

 286 managers in the St. Louis area filed and won a lawsuit against Steak 'n Shake on grounds that they were misclassified as exempt employees unable to earn overtime.
 Steak 'n Shake had to pay $7.7 million in damages.
 They were sued again by an even larger group of 1100+ managers on similar grounds; as of 2019, that case was pending.